July 13, 2014, Warsaw, Poland

 The details of the balcony match the memories I have of the Ghetto.

 Próżna 7-9, sadly has been renovated, the bottom floor is a restaurant and the rest of the building is used for office space.
 Yet, it is the same building as it was during the war.
-Do the current inhabitants feel the presence of those whose horrible fate was sealed here?
+Do the current inhabitants feel the presence of those whose horrible fast was sealed here?

 Próżna 7-9 and 14 before the recent renovations.